AashnaPatel05/SupermarketManagementSystem/README.md

 How to Run the Program:

 - First, install Java JDK, Netbeans from Appaanywhere.
-Open the and run whole project.
+Open and run whole project.
 Added Features:

 Add and delete products: